Discovering Eleuthera Island in the Bahamas

 Most days you will find the local fisherman sharing the day’s catch on a stand right in the middle of town.
 This is by far the best source for the fresh fish and lobster.
 They will filet your grouper or butterfly a lobster tail.
 Prices are very reasonable.
 I paid $10 for two of the tastiest lobster tails I have ever had.

-Top 10 Tips for First Time Eleuthera Bahamas Visitors
+Top 10 Tips for First Time Visitors to Eleuthera Island

 - Cash is King – Not a lot of places accept credit cards.
 There are ATMs on the island, but the surcharge is $3 plus your foreign transaction fee.